koushikcs562/attendance-system1/README.md

 * **Improved Face Detection and Recognition Accuracy:** Experiment with more advanced face detection algorithms and potentially other machine learning models.
 * **Cloud Deployment:** Deploy the application to a cloud platform for wider accessibility.

-## Contributing

-[Add information about how others can contribute to your project if you plan to open-source it.]

 ## Contact